madanyc/workfront-learn.en/help/workfront-goals/monitor-your-goals/navigate-the-pulse-update-stream.md

 ---
 title: Navigate the [!UICONTROL Pulse] Update Stream in Goals
-description: Learn how to navigate the [!UICONTROL Pulse] update stream in [!DNL Adobe Workfront Goals].
+description: Learn how to navigate the [!UICONTROL Pulse] update stream in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial